-- there is potential for conflict between cyclists travelling along the Ridgeway and the pedestrian use of the square; - the lack of definition and scale of the Market Square will seriously challenge the commercial viability of retail uses; - there is lack of visibility for the foodstore in this location; - the local centre car park is further removed from proximity to the foodstore entrance and other local centre uses, challenging the commercial viability fo the foodstore.
+- there is potential for conflict between cyclists travelling along the Ridgeway and the pedestrian use of the square; - the lack of definition and scale of the Market Square will seriously challenge the commercial viability of retail uses; - there is lack of visibility for the foodstore in this location; - the local centre car park is further removed from proximity to the foodstore entrance and other local centre uses, challenging the commercial viability of the foodstore.

-Option 4 - Synthesis - Market Square on High Street In this option the square is scaled appropriately for maximum vibrancy and is separated from the Ridgeway by a mixed use block with active ground floor uses.
+Option 4 - Synthesis - Market Square on High Street

+In this option the square is scaled appropriately for maximum vibrancy and is separated from the Ridgeway by a mixed use block with active ground floor uses.
 The square is open to the shared surface bus-gate and active secondary and community frontage will define the orbital High Street.
-The benefits of this layout include: - conflicts between pedestrians and cyclists using the Ridgeway are removed; - the space is highly visible and integrated into the cycle and public transport network; - the hotel and school are an integral part of the local centre; - the Market Square is a pedestrianised space, allowing it to be used for gatherings and events; - the car park is enclosed by good development frontage, allowing for better streets to be created in the local centre: - extra visibility is provided for the foodstore with views to frontage through the car park.
-Conclusion From these studies, the following conclusions have been incorporated into further iterations of the local centre illustrative design: - A well scaled, wholly pedestrian square is most appropriate.
+The benefits of this layout include:

+- · conflicts between pedestrians and cyclists using the Ridgeway are - the space is highly visible and integrated into the cycle and public transport network; - the hotel and school are an integral part of the local centre; - the Market Square is a pedestrianised space, allowing it to be used for gatherings and events; - the car park is enclosed by good development frontage, allowing for better streets to be created in the local centre; - · extra visibility is provided for the foodstore with views to frontage through the car park.

+Option 5 - Synthesis - Preferred Option

+From these studies, the following conclusions have been incorporated into further iterations of the local centre illustrative design:

+- A well scaled, pedestrian square is most appropriate.
 This allows for community events and gatherings, a local market and a place to enjoy.
-A new commercially vibrant square would have more potential to create a distinctive element in the townscape; - The location and configuration of the Market Square in Option 4 provides the preferred layout for the public space.
-It is highly visible in this location and well integrated into the movement network.
-This configuration also brings the school and hotel effectively into the local centre mix: - The arrangement of the foodstore and school in Options 1 and 4 is preferred, acting as northern and southern anchors to the High Street, generating activity and footfall within the local centre; - The foodstore should have its primary frontage to the Market Square but also additional visibility from streets and vehicular routes; - Option 4 also locates the car park where is has less impact on the public realm: - The back of house and service requirements of the foodstore, CHP, hotel and other retail are discretely integrated into the townscape of the local centre.
+A new commercially vibrant square would have more potential to create a distinctive element in the townscape; - The location and configuration of the Market Square in Option 5 is highly visible in this location and well integrated into the movement network.
+The southern block on Storey's Field has been moved south to enable visibility from Storey's Field into the market square.
+This configuration also brings the school and community centre into the local centre mix; - The arrangement of the foodstore and school in Options 1, 4 and 5 is preferred, acting as northern and southern anchors to the High Street, generating activity and footfall within the local centre; - The foodstore should have its primary frontage to the Market Square but also visibility from streets and vehicular routes.
+This enables the car parking for the foodstore to be provided under the store, instead of in a surface car park. - The back of house and service requirements of the foodstore, CHP, hotel and other retail are discretely integrated into the townscape of the local centre.

 B2.2.2.
+Storey's Field

-Storey's Field The character of Storey's Field is defined by both the academic cluster to the south on Madingley Rise and the family neighbourhood adjacent to Storey's Field.
+The character of Storey's Field is defined by both the academic cluster to the south on Madingley Rise and the family neighbourhood adjacent to Storey's Field.
 In addition, existing and new landscape features are incorporated and a clear hierarchy of streets.
 These streets slowly reduce in size with building scale reducing in parallel.
 For example, the main road access to the area is fronted by detached housing while the mews streets are lined with garages and smaller scale courtyard houses.

 In this way, a flexible proposal has been developed, responding to specific site features, development constraints and the route network proposed for this area.